nicolay-r/AREnets/README.md

 **AREnets** -- is an [OpenNRE](https://github.com/thunlp/OpenNRE) like project, but the kernel based on [tensorflow](https://www.tensorflow.org/) library, with implementation of neural networks on top of it, designed for **A**ttitude and **R**elation **E**xtraction tasks.
+AREnets is a result of advances in [Sentiment Attitude Extraction task](http://nlpprogress.com/russian/sentiment-analysis.html) but introduced in generalized form and applicable for other relation-extraction related classification tasks.
+It provides ready to use [neural networks](#models-list) and API for `subject`→`object` pairs classification in a given samples.
 This project is powered by [AREkit](https://github.com/nicolay-r/AREkit) core API, squeezed into a tiny